 Flavors/Temps: Pungent, Warming, Hot

 Caution: Very safe.
 Essential oil can be irritating to the skin.

 History/Folklore: Black pepper is called the “King of Spices.”
 The potassium in black pepper aids digestion and the outer layer of the peppercorns aids the break-down of fat cells.
-In ancient times, when there was no refrigeration, it was especially valuable for its ability to mask a foods lack of freshness or if a food had begun to go rancid.
-However, peppers use as a preservative remains questionable as the value of the spice and the amount needed to actually preserve a meat would make it less likely to be used than salt which is excellent for preserving.
+In ancient times, when there was no refrigeration, it was especially valuable for its ability to mask a food’s lack of freshness or if a food had begun to go rancid.
+However, peppers used as a preservative remains questionable as the value of the spice and the amount needed to actually preserve a meat would make it less likely to be used than salt which is excellent for preserving.
 Pepper was valued as a flavoring and medicine.

 Black pepper is often confused historically with long pepper (Piper longum).
-The Romans used both referring to them each as only “pepper.”
+The Romans used both of these types referring to them each as only “pepper.”
 Long pepper fell out of favor with the later introduction of chili peppers from the New World.
 As a medicine, long pepper is stronger than black pepper.
 Both have been used to treat eye problems.

 Black peppercorns were found stuffed in the nostrils of Ramesses II of Ancient Egypt as part of the mummification process.

 Pepper has been so important to ancient cultures that it has been used as a currency, called “black gold”, and as a sacred offering to the gods.
 In Greece it was used to honor the gods, pay ransoms and taxes.
 When Rome was invaded, by Atilla the Hun, he demanded 3,000 pounds of pepper as a ransom for freeing the city as an honored peace offering.
 Pepper was one of the key spices that the ancient spice trade was built upon, leading to the discovery of new lands and the building of new trade routes across the European and Asian continents.
 Black pepper is the world’s most commonly traded spice.